 A lot depends on how much you want to borrow and how long you want to borrow for.
 You must pass strict Mortgage Affordability Tests when you apply and in the future.
 Various stress tests apply to see how vulnerable you would be to income shocks or a rise in interest rates.

 The best way to find out if there is suitable mortgage product for you is to talk to a mortgage broker.
 The broker will search the market for you to find a product which is suitable for your circumstances.
-You can find local independent financial advice from Unbiased or from Your Money Advisor.

 Check your credit report before applying for mortgages.
 Make sure there are no issues with your credit file.
 It was also give you an idea of your credit score.
 There are some organisations offering free credit reports.